yeohoratio1362/Anki_Automation_Toolset/README.md

 A python software toolkit designed to enable greater Anki flashcard tagging, analysis and study.
 Specially engineered to handle the intense scaling demands of medical undergraduate degrees.

-Toolkit contains semantic medical tagging (Based on a MeSH API interface), card log analytics optimization, and automated cross-platform Markdown knowledge.
+Toolkit contains semantic medical tagging (Based on a local MeSH xml and a local embedding model), card log analytics optimization, and automated pdf reports.

 ---